Albert Christoph Dies: As biographer

 Dies was a great admirer of the music of Joseph Haydn and during his Vienna years he undertook to meet the composer and write his biography.
 He obtained an introduction from his fellow artist Anton Grassi, who had made a number of busts of Haydn.
 Over the course of three years during Haydn's old age (starting 15 April 1805, ending 8 August 1808), Dies made a series of 30 visits to the frail and ailing composer, even though Haydn was convinced no one would be interested in his life story.
 On a number of occasions Haydn was unable to see him, but frequently Dies was admitted and was able to interview him.
 In 1810, one year after Haydn's death, Dies published a biography based on what he learned in his visits (see References below).
 This work is organized around the sequence of visits, reporting each in turn.
 It continues to serve as a substantial source of information on the composer's life.

-Compared with another biography written at the same time by Georg August Griesinger, Dies's work is almost certainly less accurate and is more likely to have been sentimentalized and embellished, which he himself alludes to in the introduction of his book:
+Compared with another biography written at the same time by Georg August Griesinger, Dies's work is almost certainly less accurate and is more likely to have been sentimentalized and embellished.

-In order not to leave out of the picture the most interesting phase of Haydn's life, I meanwhile made unhesitating use of several articles from the Leipzig Musikalische Zeitung, without entirely suppressing my own untutored opinions.
-(Note: This passage was quoted by Giuseppe Carpani as evidence that his own biography of Haydn was more accurate.)

 For instances of probable embellishment, see Mathias Haydn and Haydn and Mozart; for an apparent outright blunder, see Rebecca Schroeter.
 Dies's translator Vernon Gotwals, comparing Dies to Griesinger, concludes:

 It is now clear that for facts about Haydn one will turn first to the Biographische Notizen of Griesinger, but that reliance upon that source alone would deprive Haydn's portrait of many authentic details, mixed inescapably with some imaginary ones.
 Dies's Biographische Nachrichten is the work of a sentimental artist who fancied himself a "universal man" but whose approach to the problem of biography was that of his time and place.